Low-Bitrate Video Compression through Semantic-Conditioned Diffusion: Proposed Method

-\textbf{Diffusion Model.} We formulate semantic compression as a conditional video-to-video generation task, where the diffusion model transforms a degraded multimodal reference video into a high-quality reconstruction in the VAE latent space.
-The core generative decoder is a video diffusion Transformer fine-tuned from the 13B-parameter LTX-Video model \cite{ltx}.
+\textbf{Diffusion Model.} We formulate semantic compression as a conditional video-to-video generation task, where the diffusion model transforms a degraded multimodal reference video into a high-quality counterpart.
+The core generative decoder is a video diffusion Transformer fine-tuned from the LTX-Video model \cite{ltx}.
 Our training strategy is inspired by in-context LoRA \cite{in_context_lora}.
 Specifically, only a lightweight low-rank adapter is trained on top of the attention layers, while the large pretrained diffusion Transformer remains frozen.
 During the training time, as shown in \cref{fig:workflow}, the input frames will be encoded into clean latent tokens via VAE, and then converted into noisy tokens by injecting Gaussian noises.
 At inference time, these noisy tokens are purely sampled Gaussian noises.
 The noisy tokens will then be concatenated with the degraded tokens, or the interleaved tokens if auxiliary modality is enabled, and fed into the video diffusion model.
 The diffusion Transformer conditions on the text tokens and this concatenated visual tokens.
 And it is trained to reconstruct the clean latent out of the degraded ones under the supervision of L2 loss following rectified flow matching \cite{rectified_flow}.
-The total training cost of this lightweight pipeline is merely a few GPU hours.